 In the nineteenth century the application of new chemical and scientific techniques led to the development of morphine, codeine, and heroin-potent pain medications derived from opium.
 In the early 1800s morphine was marketed as a pain medication as well as treatment for opium and alcohol addiction.
-During this era, another potent pain medication and appetite suppressant-cocaine-was successfully isolated from coca leaves by a German chemist.
+During this era, another Illustration of Pain Pathway by René Descartes potent pain medication and appetite suppressant-cocaine-was successfully isolated from coca leaves by a German chemist.
 In the late 1800s and early 1900s, heroin was marketed by Bayer Pharmaceutical Products as a non-addictive morphine substitute and cough suppressant.